 Dave has been working in the outdoors for 9 years.
 He has worked for a number of organisations in the North including Share Discovery Village, Belfast Activity Centre and the Education Authority.
 In those roles Dave delivered mulit-activity programmes, Duke of Edinburgh Award and supported youth workers with outdoor experiences for their groups.
 Over the last two years Dave has focused on personal development work with organisations such as The Venture Trust, British Exploring Society, True Adventure and now FOLM.
 This work has taken Dave to the Scottish highlands, the Icelandic central highlands, Eswatini and Mozambique.
 Outside of work Dave likes to play in the outdoors, rock climbing, surfing, mountain biking and fell running when he gets the opportunity.

-The first Polish prepper, founder of the website dealing with survival issue of preppersi.pl and the Polish Preppers forum Network.
-A traveler, scuba diver, hunter, underwater hunter, forest man and supporter of returning to nature.
-He lives with his wife and children in Warmia in a small community of peppers.
+The first Polish prepper, founder of the survival portal preppersi.pl and the Polish Preppers Network forum.
+Entrepreneur, traveler, scuba diver, hunter, underwater hunter, forest man and lover of living in harmony with nature.
+He lives with his wife and children in Warmia in a small community of preppers.
+For two years he has been a trainer in the FOLM project in Warmia and Mazury, and his therapeutic dog Nya accompanies his trips.
+Piotr's charisma, knowledge and sense of humor make each trip by his side not only an unforgettable adventure but also opening up young people to their own potential and talents.